 Before the session starts, make sure everything is configured and ready to go.
-You never want your client sitting there waiting for you to get things set up, it makes you look disorganized.
+You never want your client waiting for you to get things set up, it makes you look unprofessional.
 The client’s time is just as important as yours, if they only have 1 hour to record, you need to respect that by being ready ahead of time.

-I hate going into sessions and the recording engineer pisses away 15 minutes troubleshooting his machine or trying to find a cable that should be within arm’s reach.
-Screw giving me an extra 30 minutes of time, I have other things to do which is why I book for a specific block of time per your request!
+I hate going into sessions and the recording engineer pisses away 15 minutes troubleshooting his gear or trying to find a cable that should be within arm’s reach.
+Screw giving me an extra 30 minutes of time, I have other things to do which is why I book for a specific block of time.

 3. Recording Studio’s Terms Are Clear & Easy To Understand

 Make sure the client knows and understands your terms before entering your studio (before paying even).
-I find it best to list your terms on your website this way you’re not answering 25 questions per person.
+I find it best to list your terms on your website as well as on your invoices this way you’re not answering 25 questions per person.
 Your terms should state the following: